-The McNab Alumni Legacy Program will take place June 7-8, 2018.
+The McNab College Admission Program for children and grandchildren of alumni will take place June 7-8, 2018.
 The purpose of the McNab Program is to equip families with strategies for the college search and application process.
 The program is open to children and grandchildren of Davidson alumni who are rising 11th and 12th graders, but is best-suited for students entering their junior year.

 Deans and directors of admission from other colleges and universities and several seasoned college counselors from high schools and community-based organizations around the country will join us for the program.